Instructions for setting up the Old Bird 21c microphone (v2020, v2024 & v2025)

-Opening shipping box: There are four items inside the box - the Old Bird 21c microphone (the white bucket), 100-ft of white cable with a black connection box on one end, the AC power supply, and a black audio cable for connecting the signal from the black box to a computer, audio recorder, or speaker.
+Opening shipping box: There are four items inside the box - the Old Bird 21c microphone (the white bucket), white cable with a black connection box on one end (for v2025, this cable is hardwired to the mic), AC-DC power supply, and a black miniplug audio cable for connecting the signal from the black box to a computer, audio recorder, or speaker.

 Take care when handling the microphone so that the cloth cover and its seal are not damaged.
-Although it is fairly robust, don't shouldn't push down on the cover or set objects on it.
+Although it is fairly robust, don't push down on the cover or set objects on it.
 Also, take care when handling the audio cable.
-To reduce the cost of the system we are using phone wire for audio cable.
-It works great but is more susceptible to damage after repeated bending.
-When uncoiling the cable we recommend inserting a dowel through the hole in the wire coil to unspool the wire.
-If you are not setting up a permanent monitoring station and are continually uncoiling and recoiling the cable, we recommend buying a hand-wind cable reel -- these can typically be found in the electric section of most hardware stores.
+To reduce the cost of the system, four-conductor phone wire is used for audio cable - it works well but is more susceptible to damage after repeated bending.
+When uncoiling the cable, use a dowel through the hole in the wire coil to unspool the wire.
+If you are not setting up a permanent monitoring station and are continually uncoiling and recoiling the cable, buy a hand-wind cable reel so that the cable does not get tangled -- these can typically be found in the electric section of most hardware stores.

 Operation of equipment: The black box has two open holes, one is for the power supply (in most cases the larger hole) and the other is for the included black miniplug audio cable.
 The other end of the miniplug audio cable goes to the microphone input of your computer or audio recording device.